psydig/PsyArXivBlueskyBot/README.md

 ---

-## Maintenance Tips
+## Maintenance

 * To **reset posted tracking**, delete or clear `postedPapers.json`.
 * To **adjust post limits**, modify `MAX_POSTS_PER_RUN` in `getPostText.ts`.
 * To **change the feed source**, update the `FEED_URL` in `getPostText.ts`.
+This could be done if the RSS feed does not get updated or if you want to switch to a different source.

 ---

 ## Deploy

-Follow the deployment instructions from the template README — typically using GitHub Actions on a schedule.
+Follow the deployment instructions from the template README — using GitHub Actions on a schedule.